antvis/G2/site/docs/manual/component/legend.en.md

 chart.render();
 ```

-When configuring legend item markers in the Legend component, it's not configured as an object, but with `itemMarker` prefix plus property.
+In the Legend component, when configuring legend item markers, it's not configured as an object, but with the `itemMarker` prefix plus property:

 ```js
 ({